 That’s why one of the most interesting parts of this whole thing will be retail.
 It’s not what most lawyers are thinking about — most of them are thinking about the future of Big Law.

 Andrew Benedict-Nelson: When I talked with Andy Daws from Riverview Law, we imagined a world where a lawyer is as accessible to people as the “mayday button” on the new Kindle Fire.
-We talked about the fact that that is not really a technological development — it’s the end of a long series of incentives that Amazon has built into their own busy environment.
+We talked about the fact that that is not really a technological development — it’s the end of a long series of incentives that Amazon has built into their own business environment.
 They’re incentivized to build ridiculously good customer service because every minute you spend inside that product could make them more money through various kinds of downloads.

 Daniel Katz: Keep buyin’ those books, guys.